Site Search Analytics Tracking in Google Analytics

 Have you ever gone to a website, not found what you were looking for and decided to do a search within that site?
 Most of us have.
 It is called a “site search” and it’s a popular way new visitors find what they’re looking for.
 The ability of your website to deliver an accurate search result is critical in keeping that visitor on the site and continuing through your sales funnel.

 But what happens if a visitor can’t find what they’re looking for?
 They’ll leave!
 Do you know what your web visitors are searching for or what searches aren’t providing any results?
 If your website is going to generate sales for your business, you need to know what keywords your web visitors and prospects are actually searching for!
-You need to know how to view your site search metrics in Google Analytics.
+You need to know how to view your site search analytics in Google Analytics.

 Keep reading to find out how!